FelixLabelle/felixlabelle.github.io/_posts/2025-11-21-review_of_theoritical_limit_ir.md

 ### Missed Opportunities

 Overall the practical section of the paper felt like a missed opportunity to actually to show the theorem does (or doesn't) show up in practice.
-The authors even have [code](https://github.com/google-deepmind/limit/blob/main/code/free_embedding_experiment.py#L363-L493) that could be used to test the $rel$ of real datasets using the free embedding method, more on that later.
+The authors even have [code](https://github.com/google-deepmind/limit/blob/main/code/free_embedding_experiment.py#L363-L493) that could be used to test the $$rel$$ of real datasets using the free embedding method, more on that later.
 IMO this would provide a more realistic representation of the bounds.
 You could even use this method on your own dataset to get an idea of the scale.
 Instead the section's focus is on showing how difficult LIMIT is for neural models and justifying the design choices used to make it that way.